 - Valley Exotics is led by Dr Tariq Abou-Zahr BVSc CertAVP (ZooMed) MRCVS a certificate holder and residency trained clinician in zoological medicine (aka exotic animal medicine).

 - Tariq is assisted by Lauren Gale RVN – our dedicated exotic animal nurse.

-- Valley Exotics has been awarded Gold status by the Rabbit Welfare Association and Fund, the only practice in Wales to achieve this accolade
+- Valley Exotics has been awarded Gold status by the Rabbit Welfare Association and Fund.
+We are very proud to have been the first practice in Wales to achieve this accolade

 - Tariq is a member of the AAV (the Association of Avian Veterinarians), ARAV (the Association of Reptilian and Amphibian Veterinarians) and AEMV (the Association of Exotic Mammal Veterinarians) as well as the British Veterinary Zoological Society (BVZS).